grafdigital/OutlookOldDefaultThemeAddIn/README.md

 By default it will change to `Office 2013 - 2022 Theme.thmx`.

 You can specify a different theme by creating a registry-key under `HKCU\Software\Microsoft\Office\16.0\Common\MailSettings` called `OverrideTheme`.
 The Add-In will then look for the theme in `{OfficeInstallationPath}\root\Document Themes 16`.

+Note: The inline response pane still doesn't 100% work reliably as the method with the highest success rate is a 1sec delay after clicking Reply/Forward, and then setting the document theme.